haojie06/go-ngx-reqlimiter/readme.md

 access_log syslog:server=unix:/var/run/go-ngx-limiter.sock limiter;

 # Inside the server{}
+# Don't forget to use systemctl restart nginx to restart the nginx.
 ```

 execute `./go-ngx-reqlimiter start` to start the limiter, use `-h` to see the options.